 As with most things in my cooking repertoire, my finishing touch was a healthy handful of cilantro and the juice from a lime.
 This is so incredibly easy – there’s literally one step once you have everything out and prepped.
-Mix it up.
+Mix it together.

-Peach, Corn & Hatch Green Chile Salsa
+Peach, Corn and Hatch Green Chile Salsa

 - Prep Time: 15 minutes